flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/int-lt.md

 ### OVHD INTEG LT

-This knob turns the integral lighting for the overhead panel on and off and adjusts its brightness.
+Brightness for the integral lightning of the overhead panel.

 ### ICE IND & STBY COMPASS

-This switch turns the integral lighting for the standby compass and the visual indicator on and off.
+Integral lighting for the standby compass and the visual indicator.

 ### DOME

-This switch controls both dome lights.

-- BRT: Both dome lights on bright.
-- DIM: Both dome lights on dim.
-- OFF: Both dome lights off.
+Switch for dome lights, OFF, DIM (dimmed) and BRT (bright)

 ### ANN LT

-This switch sets the brightness of all the cockpit annunciator lights at either "bright" or "dim", and also tests them.
+Brightness of cockpit annunciator lights.
+Either "bright" or "dim", or test.

+- TEST:
+    - Turns on all annunciator lights in the cockpit and LCDs in the FCU for the test.
+- DIM:
-- TEST: Illuminates all flight deck annunciator lights.
-Puts 8's up in all liquid crystal displays (LCDs).
+    - Dims all annunciator lights.
+- BRT:
-- DIM: Reduces voltage to all annunciator lights.
+    - Normal brightness for all annunciator lights.
-- BRT: Allows annunciators to function normally.

-Note : Transfer of data between ECAM and the ND and switching between the electronic instrument system and the display management computer are not allowed during the ANN LT test.

 ---